Universality conditions of unified classical and quantum reservoir computing: Theoretical framework

-Now we turn to the concept of echo reservoir computer.
+Now we turn to the concept of echo reservoir computer, a general machine which unifies echo state networks and liquid state machines by a single class.
 The name reminds that such a system associates a unique output to any given input orbit.
 In the context of echo state networks, such property is often referred to as \textit{echo state property}.
-Later on, we will show that, under proper conditions, we can write both liquid state machines and family of echo state networks as an echo reservoir computer. \\ Given a collection of bounded filters $\left\{B_i\right\}_{i=1,\dots,N}$, we denote with $B = (B_1,\dots,B_N)$ the multidimensional filter and we write
+Later on, we show that, under proper conditions, we can write both liquid state machines and families of echo state networks as echo reservoir computers. \begin{definition} Let $\ns_1, \ns_2$ be two normed spaces.
+Let $E \colon \ns_1^T \rightarrow\ns_2^T$ be a given BCTI filter and $H\colon\ns_2\rightarrow\r$ a given real function.
+We call \textbf{echo reservoir computer} the system defined by